sagemath/trac_to_gh/Issue 9903.md

 # Issue 9903: ATLAS fails to build on OpenSolaris if SAGE_FAT_BINARY=yes

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9904

 Original creator: drkirkby